Georgios Tsalmpouris

-Georgios Tsalmpouris (alternate spelling: Giorgos Tsalbouris) (Greek: Γιώργος Τσαλμπούρης; born 22 June 1996) is a Greek professional basketball player for Panionios of the Greek Basketball League and the EuroCup.
+Georgios Tsalmpouris (alternate spelling: Giorgos Tsalbouris) (Greek: Γιώργος Τσαλμπούρης; born 22 June 1996) is a Greek professional basketball player for AEK Athens of the Greek Basketball League.
 Tsalmpouris is 7 ft 2 in tall, weighs 240 lb, and plays at the power forward and center positions.

 Early career

 Tsalmpouris played club basketball with Archelaos Pierikos in the Greek B Basket League, the 3rd level of Greek the basketball system, at the semi-professional level, in the 2013–14 season.

 College career

 In the 2014–15 season, Tsalmpouris played college basketball in the Division I, for the Iowa State Cyclones team.
 He was the seventh 7-footer in the school's history.
 He played in 8 games, and averaged 1.4 points, 0.8 rebounds, 0.3 assists, and 0.1 steals per game, in 4.4 minutes per game.
 In August 2015, after playing one season with Iowa State, Tsalmpouris left the school, and returned to Greece to play professionally.